.

 The Foundation of Drama

-The drama of this documentary was specifically about the quest to create the successful company.
+The drama of this documentary was specifically about the personal cost of a quest to create a successful company.
 That was the story.
-The tension that was created through this drama was the result of conflicting character needs.
+The tension that was created through this drama was the result of conflicting character goals.
 Who would dominate?
-Sub-texturally it was a story about the dominance of the character who wanted to stay in control of proceedings.
+It became plain that it was a story about the dominance of the character who wanted to stay in control of proceedings.
 When he was on top he felt fantastic.
 Initially his decisions generated millions of dollars of investment.
 By the end he was still dominating but the business had failed.
 Then he admitted that his worst moment was when his best friend had said that he didn't trust him anymore.
 That was his worst moment.
-It would seem that was the point he felt least in control.
-So, Rehearsal Room analysis would suggest that the sub-textural interaction was clearly based on the drama generated by conflicting needs.
-It was this element that kept the story alive for 90 minutes for this was a feature length documentary.
+But we understood from his choices that this was the point he felt least in control.

 Much can be learnt from the documentary.